 For example, let’s take a doomsday scenario.

-However, if you’d been working to grow your branded search volume, you may still have 20-30% organic search traffic.
+However, if you’ve been working to grow your branded search volume, you may still have 20-30% organic search traffic.

 Branded search can be the difference between surviving and going out of business.
 It’s critical.

-I classify “low-hanging fruits” as any keywords that are ranking from positions #2 – #15.
+I classify “low-hanging fruits” as any keywords that are ranked from positions #2 – #15.
 These keywords often just need a little push.